Dallas Fort Worth International Airport: Composition and facilities

-Of the portions of the airport, fewer than 8000 acre reside in Grapevine, fewer than 6000 acre are in Irving, over 3000 acre are in Euless, and 266 acre are in Coppell.
+The airport facilities are spread across four cities with about 8000 acre in Grapevine, almost 6000 acre in Irving, around 3000 acre in Euless, and 266 acre in Coppell.

 Terminals

 Dallas/Fort Worth International Airport has six terminals with 224 total gates; these terminals are in the City of Grapevine.
 The terminals are designed in a half-circle layout to minimize the distance between parking and aircraft and reduce traffic on main airport roads.
-The DFW Skylink automated people mover system connects all terminals within the secure area, with an average travel time of about seven minutes.
+The Skylink automated people mover system connects all terminals within the secure area, with an average travel time of about seven minutes.

+Each terminal at DFW is supported by a coordinated ground transportation network, including shuttles, rental car buses, sedans and limousines, and designated rideshare pick-up zones to ensure smooth passenger movement.
+The airport's integrated transit system also helps travelers easily reach parking areas, hotels, and regional connections without delays.

 American Airlines has a presence in every terminal at DFW.
 Most other domestic carriers use Terminal E, while international carriers primarily operate from Terminal D.

 Terminal D serves as the main international terminal, equipped with U.S. Customs and Border Protection facilities and a gate that accommodates the Airbus A380.
-International airlines offering nonstop service to DFW include: Air Canada, Air France, Avianca, Cathay Pacific, Emirates, EVA Air, Fiji Airways, Finnair, Iberia, Qatar Airways, Japan Airlines, Korean Air, British Airways, Lufthansa, Qantas, Turkish Airlines, Viva, Volaris, and Aeromexico.
+International airlines offering nonstop service to DFW include: Air Canada, Air France, Avianca, Cathay Pacific, Emirates, EVA Air, Finnair, Iberia, Qatar Airways, Japan Airlines, Korean Air, British Airways, Lufthansa, Qantas, Turkish Airlines, Viva, Volaris, and Aeromexico.
 Some Canadian flights from cities with pre-clearance operate from Terminal E.